RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 -pose_metrics:shobuns:tgtres <TGTFIL>
 <TGTFIL> is a pathname.
 ````
 File \<TGTFIL\> specifies one target residue per line by indicating—in that order—the residue's chain ID, sequence number, and insertion code in the input PDB file.
-For example, to evaluate residues 50, 52, 54, and 55 from chain A, all having a blank insertion code, one would specify the following \<TGTFIL\> file:
+For example, to select residues 50, 52, 54, and 55 from chain A, all having a blank insertion code, one would specify the following \<TGTFIL\> file:
 ````
 A 50 _
 A 52 _